AppGeo/mapgeo-sync/README.md

 # Publish
 # MacOS
 GITHUB_TOKEN=<token> yarn publish:macos
-# Windows, running this macos should work, but currently doesn't due to a bug in the squirrel maker
+# Windows, running this on macos should work, but currently doesn't due to a bug in the squirrel maker
 GITHUB_TOKEN=<token> yarn publish:windows
 ```